joelmeyerson/ctf-grapher/README.md

 ## CTF Grapher
 This is a visualizer for the contrast transfer function (CTF) of an electron microscope.
-It can be downloaded and run locally or viewed here.
+It can be downloaded and run locally or viewed [https://unruffled-euler-569990.netlify.app](here).

 ### Run locally
 The visualizer can be set up to run locally as follows.